 Moreover, the planning, prioritisation, and delivery of public investment projects have often been woeful, causing further economic damage.
 Examples abound: the white elephant of the Millennium Dome; more recently the massive cost over-runs on the Network Rail railway electrification programme.

-To be addressed these related problems require inter-locking institutional reform.
+Unwinding these related problems requires inter-locking institutional reform.

 From 1950 to the late seventies, public net investment, expressed as a ration of gdp, never fell below 3.2%; between April 1966 and March 1971 it exceeded 6%, peaking at 7.4% during 1967-68.